-- Lake Huron Primary Water Supply System - Goderich Water Supply

-Please be advised that the Carriage Lane and Harbour Lights well systems have been taken out of service by the Municipality of Bluewater, and have therefore been removed from this Plan.
-The Varna well system was added to this Plan in 2017, as it has been designated as a municipal drinking water system

-The Ripley well system is located in the Saugeen SPA.
-The Ripley WHPA was re-delineated in 2017 and the WHPA-C now extends into the Maitland SPA.

-Blyth added a new well in 2016.
-The revised Blyth WHPA is included in this Plan.
+- Lake Huron Primary Water Supply System - Goderich Water Supply - Please be advised that the Carriage Lane and Harbour Lights well systems were taken out of service by the Municipality of Bluewater, and were therefore removed from this Plan in 2016.
+The Varna well system was added to this Plan in 2018, as it has been designated as a municipal drinking water system - The Ripley well system is located in the Saugeen SPA.
+The Ripley WHPA was re-delineated in 2017 and the WHPA-C now extends into the Maitland SPA. - Blyth added a new well in 2016.
+The revised Blyth WHPA is included in the MV Plan.